University of South Florida: Traditions

-On the floor near the south entrance to the Marshall Student Center sits a large USF seal.
-Students are told at orientation that if they ever step on the seal from the time between their first ever class until their last final exam they will not graduate.
-However, they can reverse this "curse" if they run outside the building and rub the nose of the large bronze bull statue that sits at the bottom of the hill leading up to the south entrance within 30 seconds.
-There is a similar superstition with the smaller USF seal in the courtyard of the John and Grace Allen Building, but if a student steps on that seal they must jump into the reflecting pool in the nearby Martin Luther King, Jr. Plaza.

-For men's and women's basketball and women's volleyball games, rubbing the back hoof of the bull statue outside the student entrance to the Yuengling Center is said to bring the team good luck.

-At the St. Petersburg campus and Sarasota-Manatee campuses, rubbing on the horns of their respective bull statues is said to bring good luck on exams.

 Homecoming

 Beginning in 1964, homecoming festivities are one of the longest standing traditions at USF.
 Events include a comedy show, a homecoming ball, a concert, a parade, and a carnival (called Carni-BULL), all leading up to the football game that weekend.
 Before USF's football team was founded, homecoming took place in the spring semester and led up to a basketball game.

 USF Week

 In 2009, Tampa mayor and USF alum Pam Iorio declared April 9 as USF Day.
 The celebration has evolved to include the entire week of April 9, and features events including a pep rally, talent show, battle of the bands, a birthday celebration for Rocky the Bull, and Bullstock, a music festival which features multiple artists and is opened by the winner of the battle of the bands competition the day prior.

-St. Pete Grand Prix

-Residence Hall One on the St. Petersburg campus gives a great view of IndyCar's annual Grand Prix of St. Petersburg, held in March or April.
-Students on the St. Petersburg campus traditionally attend watch parties with their friends in the hall to watch the race, which runs through the streets of downtown St. Petersburg.
-Most of the course is visible from north and east-facing rooms, but the finish line can only be seen from east-facing rooms.